TameshwarNirmalkar/React_Webpack_ES6/README.md

-# TestApp
+# React Webpack ES6
-this is test app
+this is sample react es6 webpack app